Machinery's Handbook: Celebrating 100 Years in Publication

 At this point, the plan for a handbook included the most useful selections from the available data.
 The plan became a working project in 1909.
 In what little time could be spared from editorial work on the magazine, Oberg was placed in charge.
 Working with Jones over a span of five years, the pair produced a robust manuscript for the first edition.

 The 1914 1st Edition

 The inagural edition of Machinery's Handbook was published in January 1914.
-Toolbox-sized at 4.625 X 7 inches, more than 30,000 copies were sold within the first two years (Industrial Press is proud to offer a Collector's Edition Replica).
-Several revised editions were issued in the years following.
-During WWI, the handbook was in great demand to serve a mushrooming global call for machines of war.
+It was a toolbox-sized volume measuring 4.625 X 7 inches.
+It was well received, and more than 30,000 copies were sold within the first two years (Industrial Press is proud to offer a Collector's Edition Replica of this landmark work).

 The earliest handbooks were bound in flexible leather.
-They featured rounded corners to allow easy insertion into a stout cardboard slip case designed to preserve the book for many years of service.
-The page edges were hand finished with gold leaf to protect them from soiled fingers seeking references.
-The cover title was also embossed in gold leaf.
+They featured rounded corners to allow easy insertion into a stout cardboard slip case, designed to preserve the book for many years of service.
+The edges of the page were hand finished with gold leaf to protect them from soiled fingers seeking references.
+The title on the cover also was embossed in gold leaf.

-By reader demand, logarithm and trigonometry tables, bolts and screws, screw threads, limits and guages, small tools, feeds and speeds, steels and alloys, motors, weights and measures and the full index were included on these first thumb tabs.
+By reader demand, logarithm and trigonometry tables, bolts and screws, screw threads, limits and gauges, small tools, feeds and speeds, steels and alloys, motors, weights and measures and the full index were included on these first thumb tabs.